 4) Social Media influencer

 These influencers are the ones who we know well through their social media platforms.
-Thousands and even millions of people follows them and they share content through a wide range of topics like health, workouts, cars, diet, travel, etc.
+Thousands and even millions of people follow them and they share content through a wide range of topics like health, workouts, cars, diet, travel, etc.

 How to work with them

-Much like any other influencers, you should find the ones who already have an established image on social media platforms.
+As with other influencers, you should find the ones who already have an established image on social media platforms.
 These people can work with your brand to create content that will complement your products or services.
 Once you’ve settled on who you want to work with, you can determine the type of content that you want them to promote.

 If an influencer is on Instagram, you can get them to post a picture with your product and tag your social account.
 If they are on Facebook, you can ask them to do a live unboxing video.
 The same concept applies with Twitter and Youtube.
 You can even get them to host a contest or giveaway of your products.